What is it?

 Official disclosure routes are expensive and can take a while

-- A basic disclosure from Disclosure Scotland costs £25, takes up to 14 days (and sometimes longer)
+- A basic DBS disclosure from the Disclosure and Barring Service costs £23, takes up to 14 days (and sometimes longer)

-- A Police Subject Access Report from your local Police Force costs £10, takes up to 40 days, and provides details of all convictions held on the PNC – it doesn’t differentiate between those which are spent and those which are unspent.
+- A Police Subject Access Report from your local Police Force takes up to 30 days, and provides details of all convictions held on the PNC – it doesn’t differentiate between those which are spent and those which are unspent.

-- A standard check costs £26, and takes up to 2 weeks.
-An enhanced check cost £44, and takes up to 4 weeks.
+- A standard DBS check costs £23, and takes up to 2 weeks.
+An DBS enhanced check cost £40, and takes up to 4 weeks.
 These checks provide details of all convictions – they don’t differentiate between those which are spent and those which are unspent.
 They also cannot currently be obtained by individuals

 Organisations can use it as part of their services

-If you are an organisation or professional, a multiple-use account will enable you to use the calculator as part of the services or support that your provide.
+If you are an organisation or professional, you can use the calculator as part of the services or support that your provide.
 This is particularly important for those services that work with clients who either do not have internet access or would struggle to use the calculator without support.

 Why was it developed?